cit-23-02-0104-creator/CardioAI-Heart-Attack-Risk-Prediction-System/README.md

 🧠 Train the Model

-To regenerate the trained model and evaluation artifacts:
+To train the models and regenerate the evaluation artifacts:

 python src/train.py

-If models/best_model.joblib already exists, retraining is not required simply to run the application.
+The training pipeline compares the available models and saves the selected trained model to:

+models/best_model.joblib

-▶️ Run the Application
+▶️ Run the Application Locally

+Start Streamlit with:

 streamlit run app.py